Perfect Dark (2010 video game): Marketing and release

 Perfect Dark was first teased to consumers in April 2009 via a screenshot of a Rare employee's Xbox 360 dashboard which showed an icon for the game.
 It was confirmed to be in development on June 2, 2009, via Xbox Live Director of Programming Larry Hryb's Twitter account.
 The game was released on March 17, 2010, as part of Microsoft's Xbox Live Block Party promotion.
-As a cross-promotion with Crackdown 2, players with a Crackdown 2 saved game on their Xbox 360 hard drive could unlock that game's protagonist, known as Agent 4, as a playable skin in the game's multiplayer mode.
-A selection of cheats, which could originally be unlocked by connecting to Perfect Dark for Game Boy Color using the Transfer Pak, could also be unlocked if the game detected a Perfect Dark Zero save file.
+As a cross-promotion with Crackdown 2, players with a Crackdown 2 saved game on their Xbox 360 hard drive can unlock that game's protagonist, known as Agent 4, as a playable skin in the game's multiplayer mode.
+A selection of cheats, which could originally be unlocked by connecting to Perfect Dark for Game Boy Color using the Transfer Pak, can also be unlocked if the game detects a Perfect Dark Zero save file.
 A title update was released in April 2010 which addressed bugs, added two control schemes, and expanded playlists.
 Perfect Dark was downloaded over 150,000 times during its first week of release and grossed approximately $1.61 million at the end of the month.
 The game has sold more than 285,000 units as of August 2010 and nearly 325,000 units at the end of 2010.
 As of year-end 2011, sales had increased to nearly 410,000 units.
 In 2015, Perfect Dark was included in the Rare Replay compilation for Xbox One.
 In 2019, the game was enhanced to run at native 4K resolution on Xbox One.